Dataflow architecture: Instructions

 An instruction, along with its required data operands, is transmitted to an execution unit as a packet, also called an instruction token.
 Similarly, output data is transmitted back to the CAM as a data token.
 The packetization of instructions and results allows for parallel execution of ready instructions on a large scale.

 Dataflow networks deliver the instruction tokens to the execution units and return the data tokens to the CAM.
 In contrast to the conventional von Neumann architecture, data tokens are not permanently stored in memory, rather they are transient messages that only exist when in transit to the instruction storage.

 Historically

 In contrast to the above, analog differential analyzers were based purely on hardware in the form of dataflow architecture, with the property that the programming and computations aren't performed by any set of instructions at all and that there usually weren't any memory based decisions made in such programs.
 The programming is solely based on the configuration by the physical interconnection of specialized computing elements, which basically creates a form of a passive dataflow architecture.

+In October 2024, NextSilicon officially announced the launch of its Maverick-2 accelerator, a dataflow chip meant for HPC workloads.
+Since its launch, NextSilicon has partnered with Sandia National Laboratories to install the chip in the Spectra supercomputer.

 In July 2025, the startup Efficient Computer was reported to have built a dataflow chip called Electron E1.